old and new testaments

 This better covenant is no doubt the New Covenant.
 But whereas the Old Covenant had to do with earthly things, this New Covenant had to do with heavenly things.
 Yeshua's ministry is at the right hand of the throne of the Majesty in the heavens, a tabernacle which the LORD pitched and not man.

 This same theme is continued in chapter nine where the first covenant is repeatedly said to be concerned with a worldly sanctuary, but Christ is come high priest of a greater and more perfect sanctuary, again not made with hands (HEBREWS 9:1, 11).

-That temple and tabernacle which were made with hands, is not where Christ is ministering the New Covenant.
-Rather, it is in heaven itself, in the temple which is in the heavenly Jerusalem.
+That old temple and tabernacle which were made with hands, is not where Christ was ministering the New Covenant.
+Rather, it was in heaven itself, in the temple which was in the heavenly Jerusalem.

 Clearly, Yeshua is the mediator of this New Covenant in the city of the living GOD, the heavenly Jerusalem.
 The Old Covenant was on earth, and concerned itself with earthly sacrifices in an earthly temple.
 But that temple and city were destroyed in A.D.
 70 and since then, in the heavenly temple and city, Yeshua is ministering this New Covenant.